 They send an email reminder each month for meter readings: the website makes it very easy indeed to send these, and every month I receive an updated bill within a day or so of sending the readings.

-All most people want from their energy provider is a cheap service which works with a minimum of fuss, and Co-op Energy reviews give us the impression that the provider is achieving exactly this.
-A small minority of customers report having had problems with their account, but its overall score of 4.6 out of 5 reflects the fact that the vast majority of Coop Energy customers are very satisfied with the service they receive.
+All most people want from their energy provider is a cheap service that works with a minimum of fuss, and Co-op Energy reviews give us the impression that the provider is achieving this.
+A small minority of customers report having had problems with their account, but its overall TrustScore of 4.7 out of 5 reflects the fact that the vast majority of Coop Energy customers are very satisfied with the service they receive.

 Coop Energy tariffs

-All of Co-op Energy’s tariffs compare well in terms of price with other green energy tariffs, with big players like Bulb and Tonik Energy charging £100 and £200 more respectively than the Co-op’s most expensive tariff.
-Co-op Energy’s cheapest tariff is, unsurprisingly, on a par with Octopus’s cheapest deal, and is one of the cheapest green tariffs available.
+All of Co-op Energy’s tariffs compare well in terms of price with other green energy tariffs, with famously cheap providers like Bulb charging more than the Co-op’s most expensive tariff at times.
+Co-op Energy’s cheapest tariff is, unsurprisingly, on a par with Octopus’s cheapest deal, and is among the cheapest green tariffs on the market now.

 Like all UK suppliers, Co-op Energy is obliged to release information pertaining to its fuel mix - i.e. where its power is sourced from.
 It does this through Octopus, which is responsible for providing Co-op customers with their electricity.
-Here’s the data:
+Here’s the most recent data available to us:

 |Octopus Energy average||0%||0%||0%||100%||0%|